 Inappropriate Content: means any content that infringes any applicable laws, regulations or third party rights (such as, for example, material which is obscene, indecent, pornographic, seditious, offensive, defamatory, threatening, liable to incite racial hatred, menacing, blasphemous or in breach of any third party Intellectual Property Rights or the Act).

 Intellectual Property Rights: means all intellectual property rights (including without limitation, patents, trademarks, copyrights, designs, rights in databases, user data, rights in and to know-how and Confidential Information (in each case whether registered or unregistered)) and any and all applications for the same.

 International Number: means a Number outside of the United Kingdom which is available for international regions at an additional monthly charge to normal Numbers as published at https://www.circleloop.com/pricing.

 Insolvency Proceedings: means going into administration, administrative receivership, liquidation or receivership or becoming unable to pay debts as they fall due within the meaning of section 123 of the Insolvency Act 1986 or suffering any similar or analogous action in consequence of debt.

 Network: means the network provided by us or any other third-party network supporting the Service.

-Number: means any number specifically requested by or allocated to the Customer for the provision of the Service to Callers and includes VIP and International numbers.
+Number: means any number specifically requested by or allocated to the Customer for the provision of the Service to callers and includes VIP and International numbers.

-Personal Data: has the meaning set out in GDPR and relates only to personal data, or any part of such personal data, in respect of which you are the Controller and in relation to which we are providing services under this Agreement.
+Personal Data: has the meaning set out in UK GDPR and relates only to personal data, or any part of such personal data, in respect of which you are the Controller and in relation to which we are providing services under this Agreement.

 Premium Features: means any additional features and bolt-on extras you may add to your Service from time to time.